How Does Drug and Alcohol Detox Work?

 How Does the Drug and Alcohol Detox Process Work?

-Depending on the severity of the addiction, and other factors such as a person’s current health status -detoxing from drugs or alcohol can vary from one individual to another.
-A person that enters into a detox program will undergo certain criteria before the detox process begins.
-Some of the procedures to expect before, during and after may include:
+Depending on the severity of the addiction and other factors such as a person’s current health status, detoxing from drugs or alcohol will vary from one individual to another.
+However, here’s a look at what you can probably expect before, during, and after detox.

 Before detox:

-An assessment will be necessary to help the medical professionals understand the severity of the drug or alcohol problem.
-Questions regarding the history of drug and/or alcohol used will be asked, and if any co-occurring disorders may be present that may of lead to substance abuse, and were never treated.
-A person will also need to undergo a physical examination to identify conditions such as malnutrition or dehydration.
+An assessment will be necessary to help the medical professionals understand the severity of your drug or alcohol use so they can plan your treatment accordingly.
+They’ll ask you questions regarding your history of drug and alcohol use, and whether any co-occurring disorders may be present that may have led to substance abuse and were never treated.
+You’ll also need to undergo a physical examination to identify conditions such as malnutrition or dehydration, or other conditions that could affect your detox risks.
 This helps the licensed professionals create a treatment plan that meets your needs.

 During detox:

-Depending on how much drugs and/or alcohol is in your system, and what damage they have done, the detox process can take from several days to several weeks, especially if your body has toxins from several substances.
-Medication, according to the treatment plan can be started to help ease the withdrawal symptoms associated with drug and alcohol detox.
-This medication also helps reduce the cravings often experienced from withdrawal- which usually cause an addict to start using drugs or alcohol again.
+Depending on the level of drugs and alcohol in your system and the damage they have done, the detox process can take anywhere from a few days to a week or more, especially if your body has toxins from several substances.
+Depending on your treatment plan, medications can be started to help ease the withdrawal symptoms associated with drug and alcohol detox.
+These medications also help reduce the cravings often experienced from withdrawal, which often cause a person to start using drugs or alcohol again.

-Medications may vary, but the most commonly used ones during detox include:
+Medications for detox may vary, but the most commonly used ones during detox include:

-Not everyone that suffers from the same disease of addiction will receive the same medication, or expect the same detox process.
-Some may need additional medical treatment if the severity of the addiction has caused health complications that may be irreversible.
-While treatment can help, it cannot be cured.
-Which is very important to have a follow-up plan after detox to prevent the temptation of using drugs and/or alcohol again.
+Not everyone who suffers from the same disease of addiction will receive the same medication or experience the same detox process.
+Some may need additional medical treatment if the severity of the addiction has caused health complications.
+While treatment can help, it cannot cure addiction, so it’s very important to have a follow-up plan after detox to prevent the temptation of using drugs and/or alcohol again.

 After detox: